yclas/documentation/flag-inappropriate.md

 tags: [Classifieds]
 permalink: /flag-ad-inappropriate/
 ---
-Since our 2.6.0 release it's possible to report an ad as inappropriate.
+Since our 2.6.0 release users can report an ad as inappropriate.

 Below each ad, users will find this button: